gi-ev/LNI-proceedings/README.md

 A: Execute `cut-proceedings.sh proceedings.pdf`. [pdftk](https://www.pdflabs.com/tools/pdftk-server/) and ghostscript installed.

 Q: Some papers are cut strangely and the PDF is broken.
 What can I do? <br />
 A: The authors use an old version of the template.
-Please ask them to update to the new version 1.0, available sind 2017-04-07 from <https://github.com/gi-ev/LNI/releases>.
+  Please ask them to update to the new version 1.1, available at <https://www.ctan.org/tex-archive/macros/latex/contrib/lni>.
   You can also update the `paper.tex` file for yourself.
   The differences are not too much.
   Finally, you could try to adapt `\addpaperWRONGLAYOUT`.
+  That command is made for inclusion of papers of the old format.
+  However, it is currently not maintained and may produce wrong output.

 Q: Is it possible to show or not to show the page margins? <br />
 A: Yes.
 The usage of the [crop package](https://www.ctan.org/pkg/crop) is prepared.